gala377/GoSearchAlghoritmsVisualization/README.md

 # GoSearchAlghoritmsVisualization
 Simple visualization of search alghoritms written in OpenGL

+Press "s" to start and "r" to generate a new labyrinth.

+Oh... and "w" for wireframe if that's what you like.

 # What alghoritms
 For now it's A*, BFS and DFS.

 Mind that A* implementation is actually not an A* and it's not working (yeah, sorry).
 I'll correct that in the future, I promise.

-# My Labyrinth is boring.

-Well, press "R" to generete a new one.

 # How can I check it?